 Candidates have to struggle through endless procedures, even though the advertised position has long been taken internally.
-And they sit petrified, smiling faces that claim that "everyone has the same opportunities with us" and do not come up with the reasons why you are in the application no progress.
+And they sit petrified smiling faces, who claim that "everyone has the same opportunities with us" and do not come up with the reasons why you are in the Casting does not progress.
 Although that would be a help ...

 An extraordinary dispute before the regional court of Stuttgart caused 2010 to look into German personnel departments: one applicant had not been invited to the interview and had subsequently sued a window builder for discrimination.

-The General Equal Treatment Act - naked idiocy?
+The General Equal Treatment Act - sheer nonsense?

 In her claim for damages, the attorney of the rejected applicant appealed to the General Equal Treatment Act (AGG) - a law that has decisively changed the work of the staff and their dealings with candidates in talks in recent years.